MARKETING IN THE DIGITAL ENVIRONMENT - 2020/1

 Students will receive group feedback (assignment 1) and individual feedback (Assignment 2)during the module from the teaching team.

-- To apply and consolidate knowledge gained in previous marketing modules and placements (if appropriate) relevant to delivering outcomes from a marketing brief
+- Develop and consolidate knowledge gained in previous marketing modules and placements (if appropriate) relevant to delivering outcomes from a marketing brief

-- To be aware of current and future issues of marketing in the digital environment
+- Develop awareness of current and future issues of marketing in the digital environment

 C - Cognitive/analytical